 Why join the Telecommunications Engineering Graduate Program at UTDallas?

 Our graduate engineering school is ranked #3 among public schools in Texas according to the 2019 US News & World Report Rankings.
 Because of our strong collaborative programs with Dallas-area high-technology companies, students get an education tailored for professional practice in telecommunications engineering.
 Courses offered are taught by a large number of teaching Faculty who are also engaged in research; many have professional experience in industry.

-Students seeking a Master of Science in Telecommunications Engineering must complete 33 semester hours beyond the baccalaureate; (four core courses and seven electives).
-Each student must complete seven elective courses, four of which must come from the recommended elective course group - two each from the recommended computer engineering and computer science elective groups.
-Two can be graduate courses offered by the Erik Jonsson School.
+Students seeking a Master of Science in Telecommunications Engineering must complete 33 semester hours beyond the baccalaureate; (five core courses and six electives).
+Each student must complete six elective courses, four of which must come from the recommended engineering and computer science electives.
+Two free electives can be graduate courses offered by the Erik Jonsson School.

 Students seeking a Doctor of Philosophy in Telecommunications Engineering must complete minimum 75 semester hours beyond the baccalaureate.
 Some of our research areas includes digital signal processing, digital communications, modulation and coding, electromagnetic-wave propagation, fiber and integrated optics, lasers, wireless communications, mobile IP, wireless multimedia, DWDM networks, QoS assurance protocols, network design and optimization, telecommunications software, performance of systems, ad-hoc and PCS wireless networks, network security and high speed protocols, fault-tolerant computing and parallel processing.

 Mailing Address: ECE Graduate Program, The University of Texas at Dallas, 800 W. Campbell Rd.
 EC33, TX 75080, USA

 CE/TE Program: Dinesh Bhatia